webcatzz/kibble/README.md

 - Kibble is small-by-design.
 No long compilations, no unneeded features.
 - Kibble is modular.
 Don't want it?
 Don't need it.
 - Kibble is built on [SDL], a popular cross-platform library.
 [Anywhere SDL can run], Kibble can run too.
 - Kibble is extensible.
-Underlying SDL types are exposed through the `AsSdlExt` trait.
+Underlying SDL types are exposed through an extension trait.

 [Simple DirectMedia Layer]: https://www.libsdl.org/
 [SDL]: https://www.libsdl.org/